wax-office-of-inspector-general/waxguilds/reports/blokcrafters/latest.md

 **Update**

-Added a new category "Meme Coin" majority of the WAX community participates within Meme Coin communities.
+Added new category "Meme Coin" for waxdapps helpful resources, the meme coin communities on wax make up a large portion of wax community members.
+This is a nice addition to resources on Waxdapps.

 *Added Listings*